Water , Freeze , & Flood Damage – What Does Home Insurance Cover?

 Your home insurer will send an adjuster to estimate the damage and present you with a settlement offer, PropertyClaimTips.com’s Kinney says.
 If you think your insurer’s estimate is too low, you can hire your own adjuster to do another estimate.
 The two estimates then go to binding arbitration, and an “umpire” appointed by the two estimators will make a final decision on the payment amount.

-The best way to cope with winter water hazards is to take steps to prevent damage.
-Here are some tips from State Farm Insurance:
+The best way to cope with water hazards from rainstorms and winter freezes is to take steps to prevent water damage beforehand.
+Here are some tips on preventing damages from water in your home:

 • Check for leaks in hoses on your dishwasher, washing machine and refrigerator.

 • Check bathtubs and showers for failing grout and re-caulk as needed.

 • Check for hidden leaks by stopping all water use and recording the meter reading.
 If the meter reading keeps going up, there may be an undetected leak.

 • Make sure all family members know where the water shutoff valve is and how to use it.

 • If you’re going to be away from your permanent home or summer getaway, ask someone to stop by to check the property.